Pant/nextcloudpi-readthedocs/docs/Configure/Configuration-Reference.md

 3. Click Run or Start.

 ## nc-init
 (Re)initiate Nextcloud to a clean configuration.
+Your configuration, users and data will be lost.
+Make a backup before proceding.

 ## nc-limits
 Configure system limits for NextCloudPi.